 For investments actively traded in organised financial markets, fair value is generally determined by reference to Stock Exchange quoted market bid prices at the close of business on the Balance Sheet date, without adjustment for transaction costs necessary to realise the asset.
-For the European Long-Short Fund, fair value is determined with reference to its daily NAV published on the London Stock Exchanges' Electronic Trading Service (SETS).
-Unquoted investments are valued by the Directors at fair value, using the guidelines on valuation published by the International Private Equity and Venture Capital Association ("IPEV").
+For the European Long-Short Equity Fund, fair value is determined with reference to the assets and liabilities of the fund valued daily, on any day on which the New York Stock Exchange is open or any full day on which banks in Luxembourg are open for normal business.